31 Most Common Menopause Symptoms

 Loss of Sex Drive

 The decrease in estrogen from menopause can often cause a loss of sex drive or libido.
-Many women who are going through menopause do not feel their best.
-They feel as though they are not as sexually attractive, which can lead to not wanting to have sex.
+Many adults who are going through menopause do not feel their best.
+They may feel as though they are not as sexually attractive, which can lead to not wanting to have sex.
 Also, the lack of estrogen can take away sex drive.

-Many women have difficulty concentrating during menopause.
+Many people have difficulty concentrating during menopause.
 The lack of concentration has as much to do with distracting symptoms as it does with hormonal changes.
 You may find that you have difficulty focusing on complex tasks.
 Multi-tasking may become completely impossible.
 You may also have difficulty remaining engaged in reading or watching movies or television.

 Short-term memory loss or memory lapses are also a common menopause symptom.
 Part of this could be because you are not getting enough sleep.
 Fatigue and other symptoms combined with hormone changes could cause you to become more forgetful.
 Usually, these memory lapses are temporary, and you can eventually remember what you were trying to recall.

-Three types of incontinence are common in menopausal women.
+Three types of incontinence are common in menopausal adults.
 The first is stress incontinence, which occurs when the bladder leaks when laughing or coughing.
 The second is urge incontinence, where the bladder gives almost no warning of being full and cannot be held in spite of your best efforts.
 The third type of incontinence is overflow, in which the bladder empties without giving the signal that it is full.

 You may experience one or all three of these types of incontinence when you go through menopause.
-It is unclear, however, whether this is a symptom of menopause or if it is simply coincidental that many women have incontinence during this age range.
+It is unclear, however, whether this is a symptom of menopause or if it is simply coincidental that many adults have incontinence during this age range.

 Bloating can occur during menopause for many different reasons.
-It could be a side effect of digestive issues as the hormone changes cause changes in how food digests.
+It could be a side effect of digestive issues as the hormone changes cause fluctuations in how food digests.
 It could also be related to irregular periods or the hormone changes in general.
 Bloating could last for hours or days, and usually presents as fullness in the belly that can sometimes be painful.

 Because hormones and the immune system are linked, changes in hormones can sometimes lead to the development of allergies.
 You may discover that you are allergic to things that you never had a problem with before.
 Lactose allergies are common, as is hay fever and other seasonal allergies.
 Unfortunately, these new allergies are often not temporary and will probably stick around long after your body adjusts to the new hormone levels.